h-naveen-20/SCT-DEC24-5198_03/README.md

 # Tic-Tac-Toe Web Application

-A fun and interactive tic-tac-toe game where users can play against each other or the computer.
-This application tracks the game state and determines the winner with intuitive functionality.
+A fun and engaging Tic-Tac-Toe game where players can compete against each other or challenge the computer.
+The application keeps track of the game state and automatically determines the winner with an easy-to-use interface.